dhborus/Midcentury/Thoughts.md

 Convinced on plain text advantages.
 Can use Ubuntu on MacBook and work with Atom, which I am increasingly impressed by.
 Can use Ulysses for an iPad mobile exchange with the iMac.

 Pretty cool.
 Can put off the purchase of an advanced laptop.

+Notes, of course, in plain text. put them in a folder under the project.
+One for Draft, one for Notes, one for bibliography, one for planning/outline and so forth.

+Think I can easily transfer between Atom and Ulysses.
+Again Pandoc is a marvellous program.